mohan-1705/the-wormhole-Employ-Feedback-Management-System/README.md

 The reviews given to an employee can be assigned to other employees by an Admin, who can give feedbacks on that review, suggesting the employee ways of improving his performance or appreciating it.

 The platform is implemented using Node.js/Express.js alongside MongoDB as the database.
-The MongoDB Database has been hosted at Mongo Atlas and deployed using Heroku as a test version for the purpose of viewing its basic functionality.
+The MongoDB Database has been hosted at Mongo Atlas and deployed using pinggy as a test version for the purpose of viewing its basic functionality.